Arie Poldervaart: Education and early career

+In 1951 Poldervaart immigrated with his family to the United States to become an associate professor at Columbia University.
+Shortly after moving to the United States in 1951, he became interested in metabasaltic rocks as a means of interpreting the polymetamorphic history of the Blue Ridge Province, North Carolina.
+The following year he initiated an ambitious and far-reaching program of research in the metamorphic terrain of the Beartooth Mountains in southern Montana and northern Wyoming.

 Crust of the Earth, a Symposium (1955), edited by Poldervaart, became one of the Geological Society of American's best-selling books.
 In 1957 he was appointed a full professor, retaining the professorship until his death in 1964.
 In September 1958 Harry H. Hess recommended him for a Guggenheim Fellowship, which was awarded in 1959.

+Later research and death

+Considered a leading authority on the origin of rocks, Dr. Poldevaart did field research in Europe, Africa, the East Indies, Australia, and many parts of North.
+America.
+His scientific papers dealt with some of the world's most ancient rocks and contributed much to the knowledge of the composition of igneous and metamorphic rocks.

 When he died of a heart ailment, Poldervaart had partially completed a comprehensive textbook on igneous and metamorphic petrology involving basalts.
 The work, completed and edited by Harry H. Hess, was published in 2 volumes as Basalts: The Poldervaart Treatise on Rocks of Basaltic Composition (volume 1 in 1967 and volume 2 in 1968) by John Wiley & Sons.

 Upon his death in 1964 Poldervaart was survived by his widow, a son, and two daughters, as well as his father and a sister.